yliu9418/yliu9418.github.io/_includes/about/en.md

-Hi, I am Henry, a software engineer & researcher, accidentally growing into a compiler hacker.
+Hi, I am Henry, a natural language processing engineer & quantum computing researcher, accidentally growing into a Ph.D..
 My current interests range from programming languages theory and implementation in general (compiler, type system, type-based formal verification, virtual machine, runtime systems, garbage collection) to software engineering in the tech industry (client-side web/mobile app development, server-side backend, user interface and UX, developer infrastructure and DX).
+N
 I'm currently working on the

-I studied BA, EE at [HPU](https://en) and MS, Computer Science (with a focus on programming languages) at [North Carolina](https://en).
+I studied BS, EE at [HPU](https://en) and MS, Computer Science (with a focus on programming languages) at [North Carolina](https://en).